Daniel J. Frey

 A teen is shooting a store clerk in the face.

-The sight of a melted north pole.
+The sight of a melted North Pole.

 What happens next?